utkarshg6/utkarshg6.github.io/README.md

 # Utkarsh Gupta

-I am an student of 2nd year Computer Science and Engineering at Shri Mata Vaishno Devi University.
+I am a student of 2nd year Computer Science and Engineering at Shri Mata Vaishno Devi University.